Rogers man, in middle of trial, pleads guilty to sexually assaulting teen

 Barsch described himself as immature and apologized to the girl and those impacted by his actions.

 "I apologize for what happened," he said.
-"I really hope she can grow and move on with your life."
+"I really hope she can grow and move on with [her] life."

 Benton County Prosecuting Attorney Nathan Smith said a plea agreement mid-trial is rare, but in this case it was the right thing to do and supported by the victim.
 He said the evidence in this case rested primarily on the victim's testimony.